yoshizzle/developers-1/_guides/python-guide.md

 ## Creating Resources

-Through the LinodeClient you can create resources, with parameters matching the resource's POST endpoint.
+You can create resources with parameters matching the resource's POST endpoint using a `LinodeClient`.
-In the [API Reference](/reference/#ep-linodes) we see that to create a Linode, you need to provide a Service, a Datacenter, and optionally, a source.
-Here is an example of how one may do that:
+In the [API Reference](/reference/#ep-linodes) we see that Linode creation requires a Service, a Datacenter, and optionally, a source.
+Here is an example.

 {% highlight python %}
 >>> from linode import Service, Datacenter, Distribution